Scobeyville, New Jersey: Business

 A fanning mill factory was established by JHS Parke in Scobeyville.
 It was closed prior to 1913 when a harvesting machine was created.

 In 1928, a high powered Marconi wireless station was established here by the Universal Wireless Communications Company on the Hance Farm 500 yards south of Route 537.
 It was used mostly to broadcast stock orders for Wall Street and other exchanges.
 A 73 by 53 ft concrete block building was created with an antenna at a cost of $100,000.
 It was operational in March 1929.
 However, in 1930, the company filed for bankruptcy and the station closed when the Radio Board revoked the frequencies held by the company.

 The Stratford Pen Corporation bought the block building which housed the Wireless station in 1947.
 Following closing, the building was used for Apple Jack production but in 1947, was purchased as a building for ball point pen research.

 A commercial canning factory was started in 1862, Bucklin was noted for his inventiveness in the canning industry holding multiple patents for automating can fillers and pressure cookers The "My Choice" brand was canned in Scobeyville till 1943, when the owner C.S.
 Bucklin retired.

 The canning plant was sold to the Laird Corporation and they continued canning for the "War Effort" till the end of the war when the plant closed.

-Laird's Distillery (America's Oldest Distillery) is located in Scobeyville.
+Laird & Company (America's Oldest Distillery) is located in Scobeyville.

 Farming

 The area is largely known for agricultural products.
 In 1915, Scobyville had the largest fruit farm in Monmouth County, owned by Frederick Lerch.
 It covered 100 acres, all of it devoted to fruit trees.
 He was known to produce up to 40,000 baskets of fruit from his orchard.
 Initially peach trees, in 1917 he converted his entire orchard to apple trees.
 The area was also known for the Brook Turkey farm.

 An apple farm set up by William Laird was located in Scobeyville; the cider produced there were fermented into hard cider and applejack.
 The distillery operated in Scobeyville from the 1790s to Prohibition and then again since 1933.
 The Laird family continues to operate an apple distillery in Scobeyville.
 The distillery was visited by the Archduke Franx Joef Von Habsburg of Austria and his Duchess during a good will tour in 1937.
 In addition to the Laird & Company distillery, the remainder of the area today consists of farmland and the Dorbrook Recreational Area.
-County Route 537 is the main east-west road running through the area while Laird Road heads north from CR 537.
+County Route 537 is the main east–west road running through the area while Laird Road heads north from CR 537.

 Scobeyville was also the production site of "Choc Corporation" which produced chocolate milk.
 This was a separate enterprise from the Laird applejack operation and the main office was on Broadway in New York; but housed at the site of the same cider mill which produced the applejack.
 The milk had a nationwide advertising budget.

 In 1932, the Laird Farm brought suit against another company which copied their specific apple shaped jug.
 They had a patent issued for this design.